 Stanford University School of Medicine

 Currently available gene panel tests for assessing the genetic risk of breast cancer are uninformative for most patients, even those with strong family histories.
 Emerging technologies allow inexpensive sequencing of multiple genes, but we do not know whether these tests will improve patient care.
-Using over 400 blood samples from high risk patients, Dr. Ford and his team applied a high-throughput, multi-gene sequencing technology to identify risk-associated gene variants in many breast cancer-related genes.
-Combining extensive clinical, demographic and epidemiologic data with results of multi-gene panel screening tests, they identified a number of clinically relevant gene mutations associated with breast cancer risk (other than BCRA1 or BRCA2) in patients with a strong personal or family history, providing the opportunity for preventive intervention.
-In the coming year, Dr. Ford will extend this approach to a population-based registry of breast cancer patients and healthy individuals to determine the prevalence of these genetic changes and how they affect cancer risk.
-The results of this study have strong potential to guide the clinical use of emerging genetic tests to better inform patients on risk and preventive strategies.
+Using over 400 blood samples from high risk patients, Dr. Ford and his team are using a high-throughput, multi-gene sequencing technology to identify risk-associated gene variants in many breast cancer-related genes.
+They have identified a number of clinically relevant gene mutations (other than BRCA1 or BRCA2) associated with breast cancer risk in patients with a strong personal or family history.
+Major questions that need to be addressed include: how many and which genes should be screened for; are the results of screening sufficiently understood to guide intervention; and what is the best way to counsel patients about variants of low or moderate penetrance.
+In the coming year, Dr. Ford will extend his studies to better define the risk of these genes for breast cancer in large population-based registries and in extended family studies, and to determine molecular causality by assessing tumor genomic profiles and familial linkage studies.
+The results will have strong potential to guide the clinical use of emerging genetic tests to better inform patients on risk and preventive strategies.

 Dr. Ford is a medical oncologist and geneticist at Stanford, devoted to studying the genetic basis of breast cancer development, treatment and prevention.
 He graduated from Yale where he received his MD in 1989.
 He trained clinically in Medicine and Oncology at Stanford followed by a research fellowship in Biological Sciences, and has been on the faculty at Stanford since 1998, currently as an Associate Professor of Medicine (Oncology), Pediatrics (Medical Genetics) and Genetics, and Director, Stanford Program for Clinical Cancer Genetics and Genomics.